-Our full-time traveling family spent 4 months visiting Florida one Winter and then 5 months the following winter.
+Our full-time traveling family spent 4 months visiting the Florida west coast one winter and then 5 months the following winter.
 Since we live in a motorhome full-time, we try our best to find warm climates to spend the winter, and Florida was right there at the top of our list.

 As an RV living and traveling family, we are often asked where our favorite place to visit has been.

-Tony and I will more specifically say Nakomis Beach, Sarasota Beach, Naples Florida, Siesta Key, or the beaches in the Florida Keys.
+Tony and I will more specifically say Nakomis Beach, Sarasota Beach, Naples Florida, Siesta Key, Captiva Island, Clearwater Beach, or the beaches in the Florida Keys.
 You see, we just can’t decide.
-The Gulf coast of Florida has soft-sand beaches, many family fun things to do, a calmer ocean experience, and often great weather.
+The Gulf coast of Southwest Florida has soft-sand beaches, many family fun things to do, a calmer ocean experience, and often great weather.

 One region of Florida that we truly do love is the west coast of Florida.